 YAMPA RIVER INTEGRATED WATER MANAGEMENT PLAN

-- Our environmental team has started a remote assessment of the Yampa and Elk rivers' ecological health.
-Using prior studies, existing fisheries, flow and water quality data, and a combination of aerial and satellite imagery, we will identify river reaches of high and low ecological function.
-The IWMP Committee will use this information to help prioritize locations where future data collection would be beneficial, and where there are opportunities for projects that could benefit multiple interests.
+- The environmental team is conducting a remote assessment of the Yampa and Elk rivers' ecological health.
+Using prior studies, existing fisheries, flow and water quality data, and a combination of aerial and satellite imagery, the team presented draft results to the IWMP Technical Sub-Committee in November.
+We will select a sub-set of reaches for deeper analysis and ultimately identify river reaches of high and low ecological function by early 2021.

 WHAT IS THE INTEGRATED WATER MANAGEMENT PLAN?